 A few years later another major inspiration for my pursuit was Tools of Titans" by Timothy Ferris.
-In his book, I have found lots of useful workout routines of some of the greatest personal trainers and coaches.
+In his book, I have found lots of useful workout routines from some of the greatest personal trainers and coaches.
 So I started experimenting with different forms of exercising and adapting them for my bodyweight training routine.

 I would like to share with you those that I have found the most effective for building up strength and flexibility.

 Bodyweight workout routine for strength:

 Push-ups: This one is not a shocker, everyone knows that push-ups are one of the greatest bodyweight training exercises.
 But did you know that there are various types of pushups and some of them are more effective than the other?

 A proper Muay Thai explosive push-ups routine helps to develop your chest, shoulders, and triceps muscles.
 On top of that, support required from other muscles during this exercise results in a wider range of muscle work integrated into this workout" Read more about explosive push-ups

 Bodyweight workout routine for flexibility

 Start easy with standing on a floor and do a few dips a day.
-You will notice a progress soon enough and at some point, you'll be ready to stand on a box.
+You will notice progress soon enough and at some point, you'll be ready to stand on a box.

 Don't try to "push through the pain", if you back starting to hurt that means you are not ready for the full stretch yet and you need to take it slow until you're flexible enough to complete it.

 - Backbend bridge: a simple yet effective exercise.
 The main benefits of the thoracic bridge are that you can stretch you back, your arms, and your hips at the same time.
 It also improves your posture

 Also take a look at: